algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/managementDocuments.md

-this document contains the main documentation for the management of the project like :
+This document contains the main documentation for the management of the project like :

 - [Project charter](#project-charter)
 - [Task schedule](#task-schedule)